byangschool/CCC/README.md

 To see code, download the program and open it using Webstorm.

-To run, open using terminal and go to file location
+To run, open using terminal and go to file location.

 Run these in order :